WutIsHummus/huffman/README.txt

 tulips.tif           9,438,272        9,086,888         3.7%

 Observation:
-Most TIFF images showed only modest compression (2-8%), with frymire.tif; however, serrano.tif had significant compression.
+Most TIFF images showed only modest compression (2-8%); however, frymire.tif and serrano.tif had significant compression.
 This seems typical for images which is either redundant or already efficiently compressed